-▶ To see how many of these rules will be applied, click Test and then click Run.
-Big Screen TV is now being recommended for several more customers, and some have a higher confidence level than others.

-- ► Close the Test dialog box. - ▶ In the Optional Settings section, expand the Scoring Options section to display scoring options specific to association models.
+- ▶ To see how many of these rules will be applied, click Test and then click Run.
+Big Screen TV is now being recommended for several more customers, and some have a higher confidence level than others. - ► Close the Test dialog box. - ▶ In the Optional Settings section, expand the Scoring Options section to display scoring options specific to association models.

 By default, the maximum number of predictions is 3.
-This will be based on the highest confidence figures, or you can change the rule criterion to choose rules based on coverage, rule support, the highest amount of lift (the increase in probability of a particular item being purchased), or deployability.
+This will be based on the highest confidence figures, or you can change the rule criterion to choose rules based on the widest number of instances, or choose rules based on the highest amount of lift (the increase in probability of a particular item being purchased).
 You might also want to make sure not to offer a Big Screen TV to customers who already purchased one by selecting Ensure predictions no present.